yiisoft/yii-bootstrap5/docs/guide/migrating-yii2-bootstrap.md

 Migrating from yii-bootstrap3
 =============================

-yii-bootstrap4 is a major rewrite of the entire project (according Bootstrap 4 to Bootstrap 3 migration guide).
+According to [Migrating to v4](https://getbootstrap.com/docs/4.0/migration/), Bootstrap 4 is a major rewrite of the entire project.
+The same goes for yii-bootstrap4.
 The most notable changes are summarized below:

 ## General